-Consider this: For every level on the vision chart a patient over the age of 50 goes, they are approximately 18% more likely to have a hearing loss.
+Consider this: For every row on a vision chart a patient over the age of 50 advances, they are approximately 18% more likely to have a hearing loss.
 Vision and hearing care often overlap due to a common disease source or syndrome.
 Co-management by two doctors is common, but for less severe conditions including mild to moderate hearing loss, a certified optometrist or assistant can help.
 In cases where the loss exceeds moderate, or if abnormalities are discovered, a referral to one of our audiology partners is necessary.
 Examining the ear for wax, basic hearing screenings, and hearing aid fittings for mild to moderate hearing loss are generally within the scope of a nonspecialized, but trained professional.

 Medical and educational institutions have held eye and ear professions in close collaboration for decades.
 Examples of such synergy include: Princeton Eye & Ear,

 Dallas Eye & Ear, Eye & Ear Hospital International, Eye & Ear Hospital Melbourne,

 The Eye & Ear Foundation, Manhattan Eye, Ear & Throat Hospital,

 Confluence Eye & Ear, Ohio State Eye & Ear Institute

 Had a minor problem with my settings...They are working great now.
 Really appreciate the fantastic service.